mmu-webdesign/Level4-web-term-1/HTML/html01/01-introduction.md

 ## Exercise - Plain text files

-> We are going to take a quick look at the file format used for html files - plain text.
+> We are going to take a quick look at the file format used for HTML files - plain text.

 ### Task 1